 Akeela Ahmed MBE has been an equalities activist and campaigner for nearly nearly 20 years.
 On Muslim Women’s Day, she was listed in Nylon magazine as an activist that is ‘making a difference’.
 In 2014 she founded ‘She Speaks We Hear’ which gives unfiltered women’s voice a platform.
-Akeela advises and works with government in tackling anti-Muslim hatred, sitting on the Anti-Muslim Hatred Working Group.
+Akeela advises and works with government in tackling anti-Muslim hatred, sitting on the Anti-Muslim Hatred Working Group as Chair of the Independent Members.
 She is also a social entrepreneur within the social housing sector.
-Akeela is co-organiser of the Women’s March on London and in January 2017, she spoke to over one hundred thousand people at the Women’s March on London.
+Akeela was a co-organiser of the Women’s March on London and in January 2017, she spoke to over one hundred thousand people at the Women’s March on London.
 For her work with WML she was listed as one of Stylist’s Women of the Year 2017.
+Her portrait was part of the National Trust’s We Are Bess exhibition at Hardwick Hall, which showcases modern and historic female leaders.

 Julie is a mentor, consultant and activist with a focus on gender issues, Jewish-Muslim relations and social action.
 She has a background in community grass roots work spanning 20 years.
 Julie was the Executive Director of the Islamic Society of Britain from 2010-2014 and was pivotal in peace initiatives following the murder of Lee Rigby in Woolwich.
 She has spoken on many major news programmes including Radio 4 and Newsnight, at the Christian festival, Greenbelt and the Jewish festival, Limmud, and at receptions hosted by the British Armed Forces.
 Julie was previously a member of the Government’s National Muslim Women’s Advisory Group, a mentor for the Prince of Wales Charity, Mosaic and is Patron for Jewish and Muslim theatre group, MUJU.
 She is an alumni of the Cambridge Coexist Leadership Programme 2013 and the Women in Leadership, from Windsor Leadership 2015.
 Julie is Founder and Director of Sadaqa Day, a one day Muslim-led focus on social action, which was launched in March 2015.
 Julie converted to Islam in March 1995 and is happily married with four children.